waldronmatt/shareable-configs/README.md

 # Shareable Configs

-My personal shareable configurations with fully automated package publishing to NPM Registry.
+My personal shareable configurations with fully automated package publishing to the `NPM` Registry.

 Monorepo and workflow setup inspired by [lerna-release-workflow](https://github.com/jonwa/lerna-release-workflow) and [base-configs](https://github.com/demartini/base-configs).

 ## Features

-- Automated publishing to NPM Registry for changed packages
+- Automated publishing to the `NPM` Registry for changed packages
-- Automated CHANGELOG generation and GitHub releases using Conventional Commits
+- Automated `CHANGELOG.md` generation and `GitHub` releases using conventional commits
+- Automated merging of `Dependabot` pull requests.

 ## Installation

-Install all configs **excluding** Webpack and associated packages as development dependencies:
+Install all configs and associated packages as development dependencies (**excludes** Webpack):

 **Note**: This will automatically create configuration files in your root directory.